 Starting in January 2024, we increased the agent's annual fee which is charged on an agent's first transaction of each anniversary year from \$600 to \$700.
-We also added a fee which affects sales of properties over \$600,000 in addition to the agent's existing transaction fee of \$550.
-This new 'High-Value Property Fee' will consist of an additional \$200 on properties priced between \$600,000 and \$999,999, and an additional fee of \$250 charged for each \$500,000 tier range in property price. (see our Current Report on Form 8-K filed with the SEC on November 28, 2023 for further information).
+We also added a fee which affects sales of properties over \$600,000 in addition to the agent's existing transaction fee of \$550 (the "High-Value Property Fee").
+The 'High-Value Property Fee' consists of an additional \$200 on properties priced between \$600,000 and \$999,999, and an additional fee of \$250 charged for each \$500,000 tier range in property price. (see our Current Report on Form 8-K filed with the SEC on November 28, 2023 for further information).

-In August 2024, we introduced two innovative agent commission plans, Fathom Max and Fathom Share, complementing its existing plan and showcasing Fathom Realty's new revenue share program.
+In August 2024, we introduced two competitive agent commission plans, Fathom Max and Fathom Share, complementing the Company's existing plan and showcasing Fathom Realty's new revenue share program.
 The strategic initiative is designed to enhance agent recruitment and retention, drive accelerated and sustainable growth, and boost long-term profitability for the Company, while reinforcing Fathom's commitment to providing flexible, attractive options for real estate professionals.